31dhruvparshad-hub/Customer-Segmentation-Knn-ML/README.md

-🛍️ Customer Segmentation using K-Means Clustering
+# 🛍️ Customer Segmentation using K-Means Clustering

-🔍 Project Overview
+## 📌 Overview

-This project implements a customer segmentation system using K-Means clustering on real-world shopping behavior data.
+This project builds a **customer segmentation system** using **K-Means clustering** on real-world shopping behavior data.
-The goal is to group customers into meaningful segments based on their purchasing patterns so that businesses can make data-driven marketing and pricing decisions.
+The objective is to group customers into meaningful segments based on their purchasing patterns, enabling businesses to make **data-driven marketing and personalization decisions**.

-The project follows a clean, production-style ML workflow:
+The project is designed with a **clean, modular, and production-style Machine Learning workflow**.

-Raw data preprocessing

-Feature scaling

-Unsupervised clustering

-Cluster assignment and interpretation
+---

-🎯 Problem Statement
+## 🎯 Problem Statement

-Businesses often treat all customers the same, which leads to inefficient marketing and poor personalization.
+Businesses often struggle to understand diverse customer behaviors.
+Treating all customers the same results in inefficient marketing strategies.

 This project answers:

-Can we group customers based on their shopping behavior?
+- How can customers be grouped based on shopping behavior?

-Can these groups help in targeted marketing and customer strategy?
+- Can unsupervised learning identify meaningful customer segments?

+---

-📊 Dataset
+## 📊 Dataset

-Real-world customer shopping dataset
+- Real-world customer shopping dataset

-Contains demographic and transactional information
+- Contains demographic and transactional information such as:

-Examples of attributes:

-Age
+  - Age

-Quantity purchased
+  - Quantity purchased

-Purchase price
+  - Purchase price

-🧠 Approach
+## 🧠 Methodology

-1. Data Preprocessing
+### 1. Data Preprocessing

-Removed non-informative identifiers
+- Removed non-informative identifier columns

-Selected behavior-based features
+- Selected behavior-based numerical features

-Handled missing values
+- Handled missing values

-Scaled numerical features using StandardScaler
+- Applied feature scaling using **StandardScaler**

-2. Clustering
+### 2. Clustering

-Applied K-Means clustering
+- Applied **K-Means clustering**
+- Assigned each customer to a cluster
+- Used a fixed random state for reproducibi

-Assigned each customer to a segment
+- - Assigned each customer to a cluster

-Used a fixed random state for reproducibility
+- Used a fixed random state for reproducibility

-3. Output
+### 3. Output

-Each customer is labeled with a cluster ID
+- Customers are labeled with cluster IDs

-These clusters represent different customer segments
+- Each cluster represents a distinct customer segment 📈 Key Learnings

-Feature scaling is critical for distance-based algorithms
+Feature scaling is essential for distance-based algorithms

-K-Means is effective for discovering hidden customer groups
+K-Means effectively identifies hidden customer groups

 Clean separation of preprocessing and modeling improves reproducibility

 Real-world datasets require careful feature selection

-💼 Use Cases
+## 💼 Business Use Cases

-Customer segmentation for marketing
+Customer segmentation for targeted marketing

 Personalized offers and recommendations

 Identifying high-value vs low-value customers

-Business analytics and strategy planning
+Retail analytics and business strategy planning

-🧪 Technologies Used
+## 🛠️ Technologies Used

 Python